kjannette/salesflow/README.md

-# Getting Started with the Shortly DB/App
+# Getting Started with the SF DB/App

 ## Initial Setup